riyas90cse/oompa-loomba-crud/README.md

 * 1 unit test
 * 2 integration tests

 Test coverage is 45-50%.
-I have Covered Most Required Test Cases
+Tests are aimed to cover most required test cases.

 ***

-#### Improvements to consider:
+### Improvements to consider:
 1. Hamcrest can be used.
 2. Avoid setter injection, use constructor injection.
 3. The application can be slightly modified to cover more tests.